-Nikhil Raghuveera is a nonresident fellow at the Atlantic Council’s GeoTech Center and a Project Manager at the Equal Justice Initiative.
-His research focuses on the intersection of technology, social inequality, and systems of oppression.
+Nikhil Raghuveera is a joint nonresident fellow at the Atlantic Council’s GeoTech and GeoEconomics Centers and a consultant at the Boston Consulting Group.
+He is co-founder and partner at Pari, a peer-to-peer video-calling startup.
+Nikhil also cohosts Untying Knots, a podcast series published by the Harvard Kennedy School Shorenstein Center.
+His expertise is on decentralized technology and the intersection of technology, social inequality, and systems of oppression.

-Nikhil graduated with an MBA/MPA from The Wharton School and the Harvard Kennedy School.
+Nikhil graduated with an MBA from The Wharton School and an MPA from the Harvard Kennedy School.
 In graduate school, he focused his studies on racial justice, social movements, and technology policy.
-At Harvard, he was involved with the Economic Diplomacy Initiative, in which he studied the future of digital currency and geopolitics.
-He also served as an Associate Editor of The Citizen, the official newspaper of the Harvard Kennedy School.
-At Wharton, Nikhil was the Co-President of the Wharton Social Impact Club.
 He received a Bachelor of Arts in Philosophy and Political Science from Emory University where he wrote his senior thesis on how political violence can be used to create the conditions for democracy.